kjergens/SecretDecoder/docs/README.md

 <h1>Secret Decoder</h1>

 <h2>Skills</h2>
-Strings, Regular Expressions
+<p>Strings, Regular Expressions</p>

 <h2>Summary</h2>
 <p>
 Don’t let your messages be understood by hackers!
 There is a file in this project secret_messages.txt.
 It contains messages that have been encoded in the following ways, in this order:</p>

 <ol>
-<li>1.
-All two adjacent vowels were surrounded by v's. e.g. "either" became "veivther"
+<li>All two adjacent vowels were surrounded by v's. e.g. "either" became "veivther"

-<li>2.
-Lowercase vowels shifted over: a became e, e became i, i became o, o became u, u became a.
+<li>Lowercase vowels shifted over: a became e, e became i, i became o, o became u, u became a.

-<li>3.
-Every 3-letter combination with an s in the middle was surrounded by f and r.
+<li>Every 3-letter combination with an s in the middle was surrounded by f and r.
 E.g. "asp" became "faspr"

-<li>4.
-Commas replaced spaces and spaces replaced commas.
+<li>Commas replaced spaces and spaces replaced commas.
 E.g. "this i know" became "this,i,know"

-<li>5.
-Every occurrance of "nn" became "Xd".
+<li>Every occurrance of "nn" became "Xd".

-<li>6. "yy" was appended to the end of every word.
+<li>"yy" was appended to the end of every word.
 </ol>

 <p>Write a Java program to decode the secret messages.
 Hint: Use the <a href="RegularExpressions.pdf">Regular Expressions cheat sheet</a>.</p>